ftassy/Polyglot-Tech-Blog/src/en/blog/get-started.md

     },

     // Optional, but nice for semantic
-    // web : the URIs that identify
+    // web: the URIs that identify
     // the blog languages.
     // http://lexvo.org and
     // https://dbpedia.org provides